planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 >- **Twists:** *Strain*, *drop weapon, lose next Action, waste ammo, etc.*

-There are several broad types of attacks:
+There are many types of attacks:

 - **Melee Attacks** are close combat strikes on a foe in the same Zone.
 These can be narrated as decisive strikes or flurries of blows.
 - **Ranged Attacks** strike from a Zone or more away.
-The Difficulty is the greater of either the target’s <span class="smallcaps">Poise</span>
-or the Range .
+The Difficulty is the greater of either the target’s POISE or the Range .
 - **Grapple Attacks** restrain a foe.
 This is an unarmed Attack unless using a Grappling weapon.
 Damage becomes the target’s penalty to all Checks instead.
 Repeat each Round to continue the hold.
+- **Area Attacks** hit everyone in a Zone or more, skipping the Check.
+Damage is an Edge Count of DAM - FRAME for each target.
 - **Control Attacks** change the position or situation of foes.
 Instead of inflicting damage these disarm them, provoke them into targeting their attacker next, push or pull them a Zone, etc. If the target refuses the